528

 Set your inputs

-Exam date, hours per day, weak subjects, any vacation/break days.
-Per-weekday windows if your schedule varies.
+Exam date, hours per day, weak subjects, any vacation or break days.
+Per-weekday windows if your schedule varies (clinical hours, work shifts, etc.).

 02